-Keep workers safe by maintaining a healthy work environment.
+Keep workers safe by maintaining a healthy work environment

-For workers at essential businesses where work-from-home is not possible, it is up to HR departments to prioritize the health and safety of their workers.
+For workers at essential businesses where work-from-home is not possible, it is up to the HR departments to prioritize the health and safety of their workers.
 Businesses should make sure their practices are in line with recommendations from the CDC and consider nominating a workplace coordinator to manage office policy surrounding COVID-19.
 Keep employees safe and well by educating employees about transmission risks:

 - Offer training and development to establish hygiene regulations (washing hands with soap and water for 20 seconds, etc.).

 - Establish policies and practices for social distancing.

 - Prominently display posters illustrating respiratory etiquette (coughing, sneezing) and hand hygiene.

 - Perform routine environmental cleaning and disinfection.